Maddie Ziegler And Jack Kelly Dating? ‘Dance Moms’ Star Hints At Relationship With Australian Teen

 “Dude if you ever hurt her, I’ll hunt you down.
 But [for real] Maddie is made of gold, treat her right.”

-Apart from the thinly-veiled threats, it appears that Jack Kelly’s rumored relationship with Maddie Ziegler has provided another benefit to the Australian lad: thousands of people have flocked to his Instagram account to see what he’s about.
+Apart from the thinly-veiled threats, it appears that Jack Kelly’s rumored relationship with Maddie Ziegler has provided another benefit to the Australian lad as thousands of people have flocked to his Instagram account to see what he’s about.

 This is the first time Maddie Ziegler has hinted at being in a relationship.
 Her younger sister, Mackenzie Ziegler (12), has been rumored to be attached to tween singer Johnny Orlando.
-However, Mackenzie is 12, so read up a few paragraphs to see what I said about children “dating.”
+However, Mackenzie is 12, so read up a few paragraphs to refresh your memory about children “dating.”

 As of this writing, no adults have confirmed whether or not Maddie Ziegler and Jack Kelly are dating.